-Waugh, CA, Huston, WM, Noad, MJ & Bengtson Nash, S 2011, 'Cytochrome P450 isozyme protein verified in the skin of southern hemisphere humpback whales (Megaptera novaeangliae): implications for biochemical biomarker assessment.', Marine pollution bulletin, vol. 62, no. 4, pp. 758-761.View/Download from: UTS OPUS or Publisher's site
+Waugh, CA, Huston, WM, Noad, MJ & Nash, SB 2011, 'Cytochrome P450 isozyme protein verified in the skin of southern hemisphere humpback whales (Megaptera novaeangliae): Implications for biochemical biomarker assessment', MARINE POLLUTION BULLETIN, vol. 62, no. 4, pp. 758-761.View/Download from: UTS OPUS or Publisher's site